negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

 For example, for implementing a convolutional module from scratch relying on this module, we would do

-For example, by looking at the Keras docstring for the conv2D and taking a subset of the options, we can write.
+For example, by looking at the Keras docstring for the Conv2D and taking a subset of the options, we can write:

 .. code:: python